For this case study I'm going to be doing things slightly different than normal.

 I started Superhero Jacked niched into the fandom and fitness category, but really focused on celebrity workouts and diets, doing case studies on all of the celebrities that got in great shape for superhero roles.

-I started as just a jacked personal trainer with a few certifications and used the exact methods I teach inside The Growth Lab to become an authority in the fitness industry.
+I started as just a jacked personal trainer with a few certifications and borrowed an authority to become an authority in the fitness industry.

 Fast forward four or five years and there was massive competition in the celebrity fitness niche, as more and more people caught on to how many people were searching for it on Google (and interested in it overall).